Canon 1D X Mark II vs Leica X1

 |Canon 1D X||Y||mono||-||Y||-||mini||2.0||-||-||-|

 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the X1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the 1DX Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The 1DX Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the X1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X1 was succeeded by the Leica X2.
+Both the 1DX Mark II and the X1 have been discontinued, but can regularly be found used on eBay.
+The X1 was replaced by the Leica X2, while the 1DX Mark II was followed by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what is the bottom line?
 Which of the two cameras – the Canon 1D X Mark II or the Leica X1 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.